Mathcounts: National level

 President Barack Obama meets award recipients of the 2010 Mathcounts National Competition in the Oval Office Monday, June 28, 2010.

 Qualifying students and coaches receive an all-expenses-paid trip to the national competition.
 The competition typically lasts 3–4 days on Mother's Day weekend.
-The coach of the state team is the supervisor for the team.
+The state team coach supervises the team.
 The students compete individually for the title of national champion.
 They also compete as a team to represent their state.

-The 12 highest scoring individuals advance to the Countdown Round.
+The 12 highest-scoring individuals advance to the Countdown Round, where a bracket-style single-elimination format is used.
 The winner of this round is declared the National Champion.

-Scholarships and prizes are awarded to the top individuals and top state teams.
-In the past, prizes have included trips to Space Camp or to the White House to meet the current President of the United States.
+Scholarships and prizes are awarded to the top individuals and teams.
+Prizes have included trips to Space Camp or to the White House to meet the President of the United States.

 National Math Club

-In addition to the Competition Series program, students can also participate in the National Math Club program.
+In addition to the Competition Series program, students may participate in the National Math Club program.

 The National Math Club program allows schools and non-school groups to start a math club for free.
 Upon registering, club leaders earn free online access to dozens of games, explorations, and problem sets.

 Clubs that meet at least five times during the program year can achieve Silver Level Status, and clubs that complete a creative and collaborative project can achieve Gold Level Status.
 Clubs that achieve Silver Level and Gold Level can earn prizes and recognition.

 Other programs

 Alumni scholarships

-Each year, Mathcounts awards two types of scholarships to multiple alumni who participated in at least one of the Mathcounts programs during middle school.
-The Mathcounts Alumni Scholarship is awarded to alumni whose experience in Mathcounts was extremely influential, and the Community Coaching Scholarship is awarded to alumni who start Mathcounts programs at underserved schools.
+Each year, Mathcounts awards two types of scholarships to alumni who participated in at least one Mathcounts program during middle school.
+The Mathcounts Alumni Scholarship is awarded to alumni whose Mathcounts experience was extremely influential, and the Community Coaching Scholarship is awarded to alumni who start Mathcounts programs at underserved schools.

 Math Video Challenge

-In 2011, Mathcounts started the Reel Math Challenge (later renamed to the Math Video Challenge).
-The Math Video Challenge program allowed students in teams of 4 to create a video that explained the solution to a problem from the Mathcounts School Handbook in a real-world scenario.
-The program was discontinued in 2023, but a similar video project opportunity is offered through the National Math Club.
+In 2011, Mathcounts started the Reel Math Challenge, later renamed the Math Video Challenge.
+It allowed students in teams of four to create a video that explained the solution to a problem from the Mathcounts School Handbook in a real-world scenario.
+The program was discontinued in 2023, but the National Math Club offers a similar video project.

 Competition winners

-Below is a table documenting each year's winning individual, winning state team and coach, and the location of the national competition.
+Below is a table including each year's winning individual, team, and coach, and the location of the national competition.